PacktPublishing/Hands-On-Microservices-with-CSharp/README.md

 ## Instructions and Navigations
 All of the code files are there in MicroServiceEcoSystem folder except Chapter02.

+* While doing the code testing on this title please refer the software hardware list from Packt website
+* The complete code bundle, including Chapter02 log file can be downloaded from the Packt website

 The code will look like the following:
 ```
 public class DeploymentStartMessage